Tappan Street station: Reconstruction

 Track work in 2018–19, which included replacement of platform edges at several stops, triggered requirements for accessibility modifications at those stops.
+Design work for Tappan Street and seven other C Branch stations was 15% complete by December 2022.
+Designs shown in February 2024 called for the Tappan Street platforms to be widened and rebuilt at their current locations.

 In May 2024, the Federal Transit Administration awarded the MBTA $67 million to construct accessible platforms at 14 B and C branch stops including Tappan Street.
-Design work for Tappan Street and Englewood Avenue was 100% complete by September 2025.
-Designs shown in September 2025 called for the Tappan Street platforms to be widened and rebuilt at their current locations.
-Construction is expected to be complete in May 2026.
+The MBTA awarded a $41.9 million design-build contract in April 2025.
+Design work for Tappan Street and Englewood Avenue was complete by September 2025, with the Tappan Street platforms to be widened and rebuilt at their current locations.

+By March 2026, reconstruction of Tappan Street station was expected to last from April to July 2026.
+Tappan Street and Englewood Avenue were planned to be the first stations in the project to be completed.
+Construction began during a shutdown of the C Branch on May 6–17, 2026.
+The station remained closed for reconstruction: the inbound platform reopened on June 29 (eight days later than planned), and the outbound platform reopened on July 18.
+This made the station accessible, though some items like signage, railings, shelters, and trees were installed later.